sqlalchemy/sqlalchemy/README.unittests.rst

     tox -e -- -n 4 --db sqlite --db postgresql --db mysql

 Each backend has a different scheme for setting up the database.
-Postgresql still needs the "test_schema" and "test_schema_2" schemas present, as the parallel databases are created using the base database as a "template".
+PostgreSQL still needs the "test_schema" and "test_schema_2" schemas present, as the parallel databases are created using the base database as a "template".